bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/CommonInterfaceTypes_3Xuwkh7UD9wuLX4uBTrvQ8/Documentation.md

-Indicate the type of common interfaces of the device.
+Indicates the types of common interfaces of the device.